Dentist and patient review an X-ray to discuss pain 3 weeks after a dental bone graft.

 If your dentist has recommended a dental bone graft, you probably have a lot of questions about what comes next—especially when it comes to the healing process.
 It’s completely normal to feel a bit anxious, but understanding the journey ahead can make all the difference.
 A bone graft is a key step toward building a strong, healthy foundation for your smile, particularly if you’re planning on getting dental implants.
 Let’s walk through what a bone graft involves and what you can expect as you heal, so you can feel confident and prepared.

-What is a Dental Bone Graft, Anyway?
+So, What Is a Dental Bone Graft?

 Think of a dental bone graft as a way to rebuild and strengthen your jaw.
 It’s a surgical procedure that adds bone, or a bone-like material, to an area where bone has been lost.
 This often happens due to tooth loss, gum disease, or injury.
 The goal is to create a solid base for future dental work.
 Without enough healthy bone, treatments like dental implants wouldn’t have the support they need to be successful.
 The new material encourages your body to grow its own new, strong bone, essentially restoring your jaw’s structure so it can support your teeth for years to come.